mattacular/rax/README.md

 	- directs websocket traffic straight to Rax running on Node server (still allows for real-time editing)
 	- all other traffic to Nginx server
 * Nginx
-	- services static requests (via wildcard match) from /www/public_html (for example)
+	- services static requests (via wildcard match) from /www/public_html (for example) or by default /www/rax/static
-	- serves theme assets from @ /www/rax/theme/active
+	- serves core assets from /www/rax/ (or whatever rax wd is)
 	- proxy all other requests to Rax app running on Node server (/)
 * Rax (Node.js)
 	- services all dynamic requests

-**LITE-FEATURED** (no websockets/realtime admin interface)
+**LITE-FEATURED** (no Varnish - nginx now supports websockets! hooray)
 * Nginx
-	- services static requests (via wildcard match) from /www/public_html
+	- services static requests (via wildcard match) from user-defined directory
-	- serves theme assets from symlink @ /www/rax/theme/active
+	- serves core assets from /www/rax (or whatever rax wd is)
 	- proxy all other requests to Rax app running on Node server (/)
 * Rax (node.js)
-	- services static requests (via wildcard match) from /www/public_html
-	- serves theme assets from /www/rax/theme/active
-	- proxy all other requests to Rax app running on Node server (/)
 	- services all other dynamic requests

 3rd Party Module Spec (Rax Modules)